brayanperera/3tire_app_fargate/README.md

 :Attached supplied policies to the user;
 :Create Access key for the user;
 :Create ECS Cluster;
-:Create GitHub secrets for Access key and secret of fargate user.
+:Create GitHub secrets for Access key and secret of fargate user;

 stop
 @enduml